 SuccessWorks has a Career Closet on campus that provides access to four free items of new or gently used professional attire.
 Officially the Career Closet is only for L&S students for a maximum of four items at once, but as they are bursting at the seams (pun intended) with inventory, all UW-Madison students can take advantage of the resource, and often for more than four items without the need to return items: https://successworks.wisc.edu/tips-search-tools/career-closet/.

 TRAVEL AND ARRIVAL INFORMATION

 Getting to DC

 You are responsible for arranging your own transportation to Washington, DC.
-You are expected to follow move-in directions from the program housing provider, the Washington Intern Housing Network (WIHN).
+There are three airports you can use to get to the DC area: